This document (c) copyright Herbert R. Johnson updated Dec 30 2019.

 [As to where this is documented,] it is mentioned at the very end of the NorthStar MDS-A-D manual, revison 1, page 40, errata and additional information, paragraph #2. - Andrew Lynch

 In due course I'll have a better history of Northstar computers here.
 A very early S-100 manufacturer, Northstar offered a floppy disk controller and 5.25-inch floppy drive, with their own DOS, for early S-100 systems.
 Their early systems used hard-sectored diskettes; they continued to use hard sector for some time.
-They offered a floating point card built from programmed chips (PALs).
+They offered a floating point card built from a 74181 ALU and PROM microcode.
 They also built their own S-100 system (Horizon) and an integrated system with keyboard and CRT display (Advantage model).
-Here's a Web link to an informative NorthStar Web site by NorthStar employee Alan Bowker. as of 2007. - HErb
+Here's a Web link to an informative NorthStar Web site by NorthStar employee Alan Bowker. as of 2007 and 2019. - HErb

 In Aug 2006, Northstar software developer Dave Ashley posted the following in comp.sys.northstar, and permitted me to post it here: